 “It is now rather widely agreed that the Fourth Evangelist drew upon a miracle tradition or written source(s) substantially independent of the synoptics, whether or not he had any knowledge of one or more of those gospels.
 Since the epoch-making commentary of Rudolf Bultmann, the hypothesis of a semeia- (or miracle) source has gained rather wide acceptance” (3).

-The dating for this source is inconclusive but a date before 70 AD has been suggested given the reference to the Pool of Bethesda as still standing in John 5:2.
-Historians know that the Romans destroyed this pool in 70 AD suggesting that it must date to an earlier time than that.
+The dating for this source is inconclusive but a date before 70 CE has been suggested because of the reference to the Pool of Bethesda as still standing (John 5:2).
+Historians know the Romans destroyed this pool in 70 CE suggesting it must date earlier than this.

 In John 21:24, readers discover a Beloved Disciple who composed an account of the life of Jesus.
 However, it is thought that this disciple died unexpectedly, which explains the need for a revised gospel to be written (21:23).
 It may be that John was the initial source of the Johannine tradition but was not the final writer of the tradition.
 As a result we are no longer looking for the identity of one writer but for multiple authors.
 This process of authorship likely went through a development over time and in several stages (4).

 Robert Kysar explains that the most widely held proposal for a literary source is that of a signs source,